-5.0 Credits VPA Prerequisite: Foundation Art or Teacher Approval

-High Focus Drawing and Painting further involves enthusiastic art students in more advanced coursework, while providing a studio environment that immerses them in focused assignments.
-Expanding on both the media the proficiencies learned in Foundational Art, all students will continue working with traditional materials, and focus on two dimensional fine art, illustration, as well as a sculptural project accompanied by an extended drawing unit.
-Students will also begin working from numerous lighting scenarios, while honing their understanding of life drawing, and observational painting.
-Emphasis is placed on the use of drawing pencils, charcoal, pastel, drawing inks, watercolor, mixed-media, acrylic, and/or select oil paints.
+5.0 Credits VPA Prerequisite: Foundation Art or Teacher Approval materials.
+Emphasis is placed on both two dimensional fine art and illustration.
+Students will also begin working from numerous lighting scenarios, while honing their understanding of life sketching, drawing and observational painting.
+Studio approaches will scaffold from Foundational Art and further the use of drawing pencils, charcoal, pastel, drawing inks, watercolor, mixed-media, acrylic, and/or select oil paints.